MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## `onHomePage`

-To build an embedded UI in MetaMask that any user can access through the Snaps menu, a Snap must expose the `onHomePage` entry point.
+To display a [home page](../features/custom-ui/home-pages.md) within MetaMask, a Snap must expose the `onHomePage` entry point.
 MetaMask calls the `onHomePage` handler method when the user selects the Snap name in the Snaps menu.

 :::note